 What is bankruptcy?

-In Australia, bankruptcy could be described as the equivalent insolvency process for individuals.
+In Australia, bankruptcy could be described as the equivalent insolvency process outlined above for corporate entities but for individuals.
 When you’re declared bankrupt, you’re considered by law to be unable to pay your debts.
-A declaration of bankruptcy could eliminate most of your debts, especially unsecured debts, and mean debt collectors leave you alone.
+A declaration of bankruptcy could eliminate most of your debts, especially unsecured debts, and mean debt collectors will be required to leave you alone.